unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec.md

 ## Run the workflow locally

 You can now run the workflow locally.
-In the project root directory, run: `pyflyte run workflows/imagespec-simple-example.py wf`.
+In the project root directory, run: `unionai run workflows/imagespec-simple-example.py wf`.
 See [Running Workflows Locally](../../../getting-started/running-in-a-local-python-environment.md) for more details.

 :::{note}